britive/python-sdk/TECH-AND-TEST-README.md

 You will also need other environment variables.

-1. The AWS account that will be used to create test applications/environments/etc. This is being added as an environment variable, so it is not hardcoded into the tests and stored in the repo as a result.
+* The AWS account that will be used to create test applications/environments/etc. This is being added as an environment variable, so it is not hardcoded into the tests and stored in the repo as a result.

+Note that this AWS account will need 2 IAM resources.

+* Identity Provider: name of BritivePythonApiWrapperTesting-{tenant}
+* Role: name of britive-integration-role-{tenant}

+where {tenant} is the lowercase tenant and is also what is set below in the BRITIVE_TENANT env var

 ~~~
 export BRITIVE_API_TOKEN=...